 Whenever possible, avoid creating entirely new screens or new experiences.
 Similarly, since extensions are specific to WooCommerce, avoid adding settings or menu items outside of WooCommerce, such as in the WP Admin > Settings screen.

-To create a cohesive experience, application data should be loaded via API instead of an iframe.
-Feedback
+To create a cohesive experience, application data should be loaded via API instead of an iFrame.

 Feedback ↑ Back to top

-Providing timely feedback like success and error messages is essential for ensuring that the user understands whether or not changes have been made.
+Providing timely feedback like success and error messages is essential for ensuring that the user understands whether changes have been made.

 Language ↑ Back to top

-Use a short but meaningful messages that communicate what is happening.
-Make sure the message provides instructions on what the user needs to do to continue.
+Use short but meaningful messages that communicate what is happening.
+Ensure that the message provides instructions on what the user needs to do to continue.
 Proper punctuation should be used if the message contains multiple sentences.
 Avoid abbreviations.

 Design ↑ Back to top

-The placement of the feedback is vital to make sure the user notices it.
+The placement of feedback is vital so the user notices it.
 For example, when validation messages are needed to prompt the user to enter data, get the user’s attention by displaying a message at the top of screen and close to the inputs where data needs to be revised.

 You can use iconography and color to create highlight and give a particular tone to feedback.
-Keep in mind that the color and iconography can be perceived differently by people from different cultures, so it’s key that the copy on the feedback is enough for the user to understand what is being communicated.
+Keep in mind that the color and iconography can be perceived differently by people from different cultures, so it’s key that the copy on feedback is sufficient to understand what is being communicated.

 Types of feedback ↑ Back to top